reprahkcin/Hackathon-3-NH/README.md

 - I hope to build this in Vue, mobile-first.
 Ideally it's a large button app that can be used at the machine.
 - For the graphic, I will attempt to put something together in with p5.js, but if I can't get that working in a day or so, I will switch to SVG or HTML canvas.

+## Dev Journal

+### Day 1 (Tuesday)

+I was able to get a vue project set up with all the inputs and buttons I intend to use.
+I'm having a little trouble with the calculations currently.
+It doesn't seem like Javascript is the greatest language for a calculator.
+I'm getting some mathematical noise, and rounding errors are creeping into my calculations.
+This is affecting some of my conditional logic.